jmbarrie/cs110/lab4/README.md

 ## Project Description
 <!-- you can include known bugs, design decisions, external references used... -->
+All requirements mentioned in Lab4 specs are satisfied.
+### Known bugs
+Messages are posted again after 2 minutes for unknown reason.
 ### How to Run Code
 Please have the following pre-installed.
 1. npm install config